 Yeah.
 In the whole world.

 Her face scrunching together, deep in thought.
-Saying, animals, probably.
+Saying, Animals, probably.
 Horses most of all.

 Asking me now, What are your plans for the future?